Back to Calculator

 IU (International Units / Syringe Graduation) Calculator

-On an insulin syringe: the graduation markings, where 100 IU = 1 mL (on a U-100 syringe).
+On an insulin syringe: graduation markings where 100 IU = 1 mL.
 ASCEND displays draw values in IU for direct syringe reading.
-Not to be confused with IU as a pharmacological unit of biological activity (used for HCG).

 L